 (iii) Olfactory area - It is concerned with the smell.

 (iv) Gustatory area - It is concerned with taste.

 (v) Optic area - It is concerned with sight.

-(vi) Association area - This area interprets various sensory informations and makes a decision how to respond.
+(vi) Association area - This area interprets various sensory information and makes a decision on how to respond.

 (vii) Motor area - Decisions made by association area are passed on to this area which controls the movement of voluntary muscles.

-18. Midbrain comprises of four lobes.
-Actions of involuntary muscles are controlled by the mid-brain and hind-brain.
+- Midbrain comprises of four lobes.
+The actions of involuntary muscles are controlled by the mid-brain and hind-brain.